endurantgames/cosmiclegends/src/skills.md

       - The paint job on your craft is ruined.
       - It takes much more time than you thought it would.
       - Lose 1 Health or 1 Might.
-      - Everyone in your vehicle loses 1 Health.
+      - Every Hero in your vehicle loses 1 Health.

 Politician
 :   You're practiced at playing the system to influence the public.